NJIT-Highlander-Racing-Electrical/Base-Station/README.md

 Essentially, a wireless version of the dashboard on a PC.
 This will also require a dedicated transmission subsystem on the vehicle.

+## To-Do

+* Clean up unused code
+* Add comments for clarity
+* Add Serial output too for wired connection to SerialStudio
+* Update to latest CAN driver
+* Add software that sees when the last time the Base Station received a status bit from each subsystem
+    * This will allow us to recognize when a subsystem fails, even if the last status it sent before dying was healthy.

 ## Features/Goals

 * PC Gauges showing engine RPM and CVT secondary RPM